-- Best Patio: If it's people-watching you crave, check out the Drake on West Queen West: It's great for relaxing at the sidewalk bars and roof lounges, and savoring the famous BBQs.
+- Best Patio: If it's people-watching you crave, check out the Drake One Fifty in West Queen West: It's great for relaxing at the sidewalk bars and roof lounges, and savoring the famous BBQs.
 If you're looking for fine dining in a leafy locale, try Trattoria Giancarlo in Little Italy for its pretty patio, good Italian fare, and excellent wine cellar.

 - Best Pizza: Neapolitan pizza -- paper-thin crust, light on toppings, and big on flavors -- is all the rage in Toronto.
 Arguably the yummiest is to be found at the bustling Pizzeria Libretto, where an imported oven from Naples cooks the tasty pies in less than 2 minutes.
 On the other side of town, Queen Margherita is Libretto's equal, some say rival.

 - Best Charcuterie: Toronto has taken its sweet time to fully embrace this trend, but at last, the top spots offer good and sometimes excellent charcuterie made in-house.
 With more than 40 kinds of cured, dried, and otherwise prepared meat, bone, and organ dishes, the Black Hoof reigns supreme.

 - Best Tapas: Partners Chris McDonald and Doug Penfold at Cava do tapas best with inventive dishes and more than 20 wines offered by the glass for pairing.

 - Best Bakery Lunch: Toronto loves its tarts, croissants, and dainty desserts: The number of fine bakery-cafes is proof.
 A favorite is the pioneering Patachou, which brought true French pastries to the city back in the day and arguably still makes the best croissant in town.
 Woodlot also serves (daytime only) fine coffee and excellent pastries; there's a daily selection of savory and sweet croissants and exquisite individual quiches.